 Street art wasn’t always a viable form of expression in Colombia.
 In fact, it was quite the opposite and one point!
 Back in the early 21st century, artists would complete their works under the cover of darkness.
 Until 2011, when two police officers tragically shot down a teenager in the process of painting his trademark Felix the Cat image.

-The Tragedy that Turned the Tide
+The Tragedy that Turned the Tide and Enabled the Contemporary Colombia Street Art Scene

 As you could imagine, the shooting sent shockwaves through the community and caused citywide protests.
 People weren’t happy that a young life was taken over something so innocuous, nor the way the Police tried to cover it up.
 The ensuing international and public outcry caused the mayor of Bogota to issue a decree decriminalising graffiti and street art.